Skip to main content

 7. Amount tendered and change due (cash transactions only).
 If the buyer paid $50 cash for a $42 sale, both numbers should appear.

-8. A short thank-you and your return policy (optional, but a one-line return policy on the receipt itself heads off about half of refund disputes).
+8. A short thank-you and your return policy (optional, but a one-line return policy on the receipt itself heads off a surprising number of refund disputes).

 If the receipt is for a partial payment or a deposit, mark it explicitly and state the remaining balance.
-Half the deposit disputes a small business sees come from receipts that don't say "deposit" anywhere visible.
+Deposit disputes routinely trace back to receipts that don't say "deposit" anywhere visible.

 When a receipt is legally required